 “It is melancholy business, when all the affections of one’s heart are wrapped up in a single person.
 I want you to arrange to have a country place ready for me when I return … I am counting on spending the winter there, and seeing no one.
 I am sick of society.
 I need solitude, isolation.
 My feelings are dried up, and I am bored with public display.
 I am tired of glory at 29; it has lost its charm and there is nothing left for me but complete egotism.
 I mean to keep my Paris house — I shall never give that up to anyone.
 I have no other resources.”

 While in Egypt, Napoleon also stayed briefed on political affairs in France.
 He learned France had suffered a series of defeats in the War of the Second Coalition and he knew France was unhappy with its dictatorial government and thought France would welcome him back.
 Without the government’s permission he decided to return and arrived home on 16 October 1799.
-Josephine was not at the house, and Napoleon was furious believing she was with her lover.
-Apparently, however, she had gone to meet him and somewhere along the way took the wrong route.
+Josephine was not at the house Napoleon owned, and he was furious believing she was with her lover.
+Apparently, however, she had gone to meet her husband and somewhere along the way took the wrong route.
 When she appeared, a tearful Josephine persuaded Napoleon to reconcile and his plan to divorce her never came to fruition.
 That would take a few more years.

 A month after his return, the Coup of 18 Brumaire brought Napoleon to power as First Consul.
 He and Josephine then left de la Victoire to reside at the Petit Luxembourg.
-Thereafter, Bonaparte’s family members intermittently occupied the house, until Napoleon gifted the property to his cousin on 1 July 1806.
+Thereafter, Bonaparte’s family members intermittently occupied the house Napoleon owned, until he gifted the property to his cousin on 1 July 1806.
 Her name was Marie-Louise-Stéphanie Rolier Benielli and the property was part of her dowry when she married Colonel Charles Lefebvre-Desnouettes.

 - Maurice Guerrini, Napoleon and Paris: Thirty Years of History (New York: Walker and Company, 1971), p.
 429.